vovanmix/laravel5-billing-braintree/README.md

     Billing::getClientToken()

-To use insibe Blade template:
+To use inside Blade template:

     {{ Billing::getClientToken() }}